Fair Labor Standards Act (FLSA)

 • Deductions for full week if work is not available, provided that advanced notice is given to the employee

-If you believe that an error in your pay has been made through a deduction based on a situation that is not included in this list, you must notify your supervisor or Human Resources Shared Services immediately.
-If you notify your supervisor, your supervisor must promptly elevate the issue to Human Resources Shared Services.
+If you believe that an error in your pay has been made through a deduction based on a situation that is not included in this list, you must notify your supervisor or Human Resources Client Services (formerly Shared Services) immediately.
+If you notify your supervisor, your supervisor must promptly elevate the issue to Human Resources Client Services.
 The appropriate staff will investigate all claims regarding possible improper deductions.
 Corrective action will be taken as soon as possible to resolve any identified improper deductions, including reimbursement of the improper deduction.

 Compensatory Time